rackerlabs/technical-blog/content/blog/2021/2021-03-10-unified-data-platform-part-two-data-virtualization-through-polybase/index.md

    - Data Lake through HDFS
    - Big Data, ML, Streaming through Apache Spark
 3. Management and Monitoring using Azure&reg; Data Studio (ADS)

 ### Introduction

-In this series, I dig deep into how to achieve data virtualization through PolyBase&reg;.
-This post covers the introduction and demo prerequisites.
-Part Three, gets to the demo itself.

-### Introduction